elztsang/angelix_findings/tests/memory-param/README.md

+# memory-param
+To run this repair, execute this command in `tests\memory-param`:

 `angelix src test.c oracle 1 2 3 4 5 6 7 8 --assert assert.json --defect if-conditions --synthesis-level mixed-conditional`

+After the trying the memory-oob experiment, I wanted to get angelix to infer the size of the array as bounds.
+This meant I had to do something meaningful with the array size instead of leaving it static, and I decided to make it a variable length.

 This experiment made me realize, again, the importance of choosing test cases and their effects on repair.
 While seemingly a simple repair, it took a lot of trial and error to get the program to understand the intended behavior of the program, which we need to provide with test cases.